oberhofer/luacwrap/doc/luacwrap.md

 <div class="attention">
 Another issue of C controlled objects is that they have no associated Lua environment table.
 If you set pointer attributes to your own Lua objects, you have to take care that they don't go out of scope.
-Otherwise the C function returned to could try to access memory that has already been garbage collected.
+Otherwise the C function returned to after the assignment could try to access memory that has already been garbage collected.
 A good advice is to use light embedded objects only when they do not contain pointer attributes.
 </div>

 ## Dual interface

 The LuaCwrap exports several functions.
-One of them the luaopen_luacwrap function enables that LuaCwrap could be used from standalone Lua scripts.
+One of them, the `luaopen_luacwrap` function, enables that LuaCwrap could be used from standalone Lua scripts.
-The other functions could be bound to by C modules or executables to be able to declare object descriptors in C or to create/push object instances on the Lua stack.
+The other functions could be bound to by C modules or executables to be able to register object descriptors or to create/push object instances on the Lua stack.

 ## Lua-API